MontanaFlossCo/Flint-Documentation/guides/activities.md

     /// Declare the types of activity we want published.
-    /// This is the bare minimum we need to add. static var activityTypes: Set<ActivityEligibility> = [.handoff, .prediction]
+    /// This is the bare minimum we need to add.
+    /// - note: You must specify the set type or Swift will assume it is an array static var activityTypes: Set<ActivityEligibility> = [.handoff, .prediction]

     static func perform(with context: ActionContext<InputType>, using presenter: PresenterType, Completion) -> Completion.Status {